KingiDE/Rexup/README.md

 To build this project from source, follow the exact same steps as before and execute the command `bun tauri build` (or your preferred package-manager).
 This will compile the entire project, create a `.msi`-installer-file and print its location to the terminal.
 You just have to double-click it now and follow the installation-process.

+**Extensions:** <br/>
+It might be useful to install extensions for the tools that are used in this project.
+Here's a short list:
+- Astro
+- Svelte
+- Biome (Linter and Code-Formatter)
+- TailwindCSS Intellisense

+Also, to correctly format on save, you can modify your Code editor's settings to use Biome as the default formatter for `.ts`, `.js` and `.svelte` files.

+**Scripts:** <br/>
+There are two important scripts in the `package.json` file: `ts-check` checks for any TypeScript errors, `biome-check` lints the code, formats it (even without the extension installed) and points out possible errors.
+Additionally, you can run `npx sv check` (or your preferred package manager) to check for any Svelte errors.

 ## 📜 Installation

 > Note: Currently Windows is the only supported operating system.
 Although this will likely change in the future, you can already adjust the code to your likings and build it to work on other devices.